Health Supplement Registration Process in Vietnam

 Frequently asked questions

-The statutory timeline under Decree 46/2026 (which inherited the Decree 15/2018 windows) is 21 working days for TPBVSK and special-purpose dietary foods, and 7 working days for medical-purpose nutrition foods and foods for infants under 36 months — measured from formal acceptance of a complete dossier.
-In practice under Decree 15, real durations were 2–6 months for TPBVSK, driven mostly by question rounds.
-Decree 46 introduced a true conformity-declaration regime with a central registry; the first systematic data on whether real timelines have shortened is expected in late 2026.
+The operative legal basis in mid-2026 is Decree 15/2018, because Decree 46/2026 has been suspended indefinitely by Resolution 15/2026/NQ-CP.
+Under NĐ 15/2018 (and carried into the suspended NĐ 46 text unchanged) the statutory timeline is 21 working days for TPBVSK and special-purpose dietary foods, and 7 working days for medical-purpose nutrition foods and foods for infants under 36 months — measured from formal acceptance of a complete dossier.
+In practice, real durations of 2–6 months for TPBVSK are common, driven mostly by question rounds and a structurally understaffed VFA evaluation function.
+NĐ 46 was drafted to introduce a true conformity-declaration regime with a central registry, but is not in operational force.

 Yes.
 A Vietnamese legal entity must be the declarant on the đăng ký bản công bố sản phẩm dossier.
 The Vietnamese entity submits, holds the acceptance certificate, and is the regulatory point of contact.
 The foreign manufacturer issues a Letter of Authorisation to the Vietnamese entity.
 A bare distribution agreement with a wholesaler is not enough.